ctkelley/SIAMFANLEquations.jl/README.md

 ## Package Mission

 This package is designed and built to support a book project.
 So the solvers and examples reinforce the algorithmic discussion in the book.
-This is a different mission from a general-purpose package.
+General purpose packages have a different mission.

 ## Installation: Use Julia 1.5 and up with this thing!!!